 What Makes me an authority on Anthurium & Philodendrons Care?

 I’m a long-time orchid grower and currently have over 300 orchids in my condo in Canada.
-Like many orchids, aroids are epiphytes (or at least hemiepiphytes) which means they grow attached to trees.
+Like many orchids, Aroids are epiphytes (or at least hemiepiphytes) which means they grow on or attached to trees.
 Aroids and orchids come from tropical jungles and that means their conditions, climate, light, nutrient requirements and humidity are pretty similar.

 I currently have a handful of different Aroids that have performed well for me.
 A few growers have asked for tips and advice after seeing how quickly my newly-acquired plants established with roots and leaves so I’ve put together this care guide based on my experience.
 Also, I grow all of my Aroids indoors which means the advice in this post is tailored to others who are also growing them indoors (in similar conditions as myself).
 In general, I can tell you my Aroid care is quite similar to my orchid care (aside from a few tweaks to the potting media and watering frequency).